Virtual environment software: Background

 Providers of virtual environments have tended to focus on the early marketplace adoption of virtual events.
 These providers are typically software as a service (SaaS)-based.
 Most have evolved from the streaming media/gaming arena and social networking applications.

 This early virtual event marketplace is now moving towards 3D persistent environments, where enterprises combine e-commerce, social media as core operating systems, and is evolving into virtual environments for branding, customer acquisition, and service centers.
 A persistent environment enables users, visitors and administrators to re-visit a part or parts of the event or session.
 Information gathered by attendees and end users is typically stored in a virtual briefcase typically including contact information and marketing materials.

-Advantages

-Virtual environment software has the potential to maximize the benefits of both online and on-premises environments.
-A flexible platform would allow companies to deploy the software in both environments while having the ability to run reports on data in both locations from a centralized interface.
-The advent of 'persistent environments' lends itself to a rich integration with enterprise technology assets which can be solved efficiently through the implementation of software.

-Virtual environment software can be applied to virtual learning environments (also called learning management systems or LMS).
-In the US, universities, colleges and similar higher education institutions have adopted virtual learning environments to economize time, resources and course effectiveness.

-Future

-Virtual events, trade shows and environments are not projected to replace physical events and interactions.
-Instead, they are seen as extensions and enhancements to these physical events and environments by increasing lead generation and reaching a wider audience while decreasing expenses.
-The virtual environments industry has been projected to reach a market size in the billions of dollars.

-Market availability

-Virtual environment software is an alternative to bundled services.
-Companies known to provide virtual environment software are UBIVENT, InterCall or vcopious.
-But it is also possible to find SAAS tools to create virtual environments of your own such as Panoraven, Matterport, WPVR, Klapty, etc.